mikesealey/ci_pp1/README.md

   - 2 completed fields and 2 empty fields
   - 1 completed field and 3 empty fields.
   - All fields completed, but no email address provided in the email field.
   - User testing identified the need for `maxlength` properties on text input fields

-### Browser Compatability
+### Browser Compatibility
-As discussed in [a note about the JS Validation](#a-note-about-the-js-validation) this project is not compatable with Internet Explorer.
+As discussed in [a note about the JS Validation](#a-note-about-the-js-validation) this project is not compatible with Internet Explorer.

-I have tested all of the above functionality accross Opera, Edge, Chrome, and Firefox.
+I have tested all of the above functionality across Opera, Edge, Chrome, and Firefox.
 (Left to right, top to bottom)
 ![Totally Baked Cake Co website open on Opera, Edge, Chrome, and Firefox](<README assets/browser_testing.png>)
 ![Totally Baked Cake Co contact form confirmation open on Opera, Edge, Chrome, and Firefox](<README assets/browser_testing2.png>)